 Stage 1 Put your complaint in writing as soon as possible after the incident and send it by post or email to the manager responsible for the property.
 If you don’t know which manager is responsible, send it to firstname.lastname@example.org and we will either forward it to the relevant property manager or give you their contact details.

 You will need to follow the property manager’s complaints procedure to its conclusion before you raise a complaint directly with us.

 Stage 2 If you have completed the property manager’s procedure and you are not satisfied with the result, you can ask for the decision to be referred to Wellcome’s property investment team for review.
 In most cases this will be the final stage.

-Stage 3 If the property investment team thinks that the complaint is serious enough, it may be referred to a managing director of Investments at Wellcome for review.
+Stage 3 If the property investment team thinks that the complaint is serious enough, it may be referred to a managing partner of Investments for review.
 Their decision will be final.